Jindal Steel: Angul

-Recently Union Steel Minister Ram Chandra Prasad Singh inaugurated Jindal Steel's 1.4 MTPA TMT rebar mill at its integrated complex in Odisha's Angul district.
+In 2022, Union Steel Minister Ram Chandra Prasad Singh inaugurated Jindal Steel's 1.4 MTPA TMT rebar mill at its integrated complex in Odisha's Angul district.
+One of the most advanced steel plants in the world and India’s only steel plant using a coal gasification-based route to produce syngas-based DRI, Angul is designed for end-to-end value creation and low-carbon energy integration.

 Barbil

 Jindal Steel's pellet plant at Barbil has a total installed capacity of 9 MTPA production for different pellet grades.
 The plant includes a dry grinding facility that harnesses the recuperation type of straight grate technology.

 Patratu

-JSP's manufacturing facility at Patratu, Jharkhand has a total finished steel capacity of 1.6 MTPA.
+Jindal Steel's manufacturing facility at Patratu, Jharkhand has a total finished steel capacity of 1.6 MTPA.

 Nalwa Steel and Power

 Nalwa Steel and Power Limited (NSPL) is an integrated steel plant in Raigarh, Chhattisgarh, India with a capacity of 0.36 million tons of finished steel per year.

 Listings and shareholding

-The equity shares of JSPL are listed on the Bombay Stock Exchange and the National Stock Exchange of India.
+The equity shares of Jindal Steel Limited are listed on the Bombay Stock Exchange and the National Stock Exchange of India.

 Shareholding: On 31 March 2022, the promoter group Jindal Group held 60.5% of its equity shares.
 27% of the shares were owned by the Institutional Investors.
 Public shareholders own approx. 12.5% of its shares.